- Source code obfuscation is the practice of modifying code to make it harder to understand.

-Every day the number and range of methodologies and malicious programs hackers use to gain unauthorized access to devices and personal information increases.
-Fortunately, the companies who make up the online world, and the security professionals that support them, have their own arsenal of tools to fight back.
+Every day the number and range of methodologies and malicious programs hackers use to gain unauthorized access to applications, devices, and personal information increases.
+Often software code itself provides the entry point for attack.
+In 2020, a full 35% of breaches could be traced to scanning for and exploiting code vulnerabilities, making it the single most common initial infection vector, even ahead of phishing.
+Fortunately, the security professionals who are tasked with protecting the online world have their own arsenal of tools to fight back.

 To give a better idea of how obfuscation in programming works, here are some of the most common obfuscation security techniques used by developers around the world.

 An important element of source code obfuscation is transforming the data processed by the program into another form, which has a minimal effect on the performance of the code, but makes it harder for hackers to break it down or reverse engineer.